 When the two sexes tango together, something mysterious happens: feelings, attraction, chemistry, romanticism, synergy, etc. The gratification of tango comes from the fact that it is danced by a man and a woman.
 The man leads the woman to bring her feminine beauty into full play.
 The woman surrenders to the man, follows his lead, and uses her femininity to allure, comfort and reward him.
 The two sexes support and complement each other, making each shine brighter in the other’s company.

-Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt.
-(See Comment.)
+Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt (see Comment).
 Men are not good at playing the feminine role not because they are not allowed, but because they are masculine.
 A man does not have a woman's soft, light and flexible body, nor does he have her female psyche evolved because of women's reproductive nature, their need for beauty (to attract male), affection and security.
 These traits impact how women dance.
 On the other hand, women do not have the build and strength of men.
-They do not have the male psyche evolved because of men's hunting nature, their need for taking the initiative, keeping under control and protecting their loved ones.
+They do not have the male psyche evolved because of men's hunting nature, their need for taking the initiative, keeping under control, and protecting their loved ones.
 If men and women were naturally good at the opposite roles, tango would have been danced differently.
-(See Tango and Interdependence between the Sexes.)

 Good human values are based on what is beneficial to the humanity rather than an individual person or gender.
 The problem of individualism and feminism is that their perspectives are narrowed down to a single person or sex.
 Consequently, they confuse the good with the evil and the beautiful with the ugly.
 Greed is ugly, but is being justified as the pursuit of happiness.
 Selfishness is ugly, but is being beautified as asserting one's rights.
 Arrogance is ugly, but is being prettified as self-confidence.
 Masculinity is admirable, but is being vilified as sexism.
-Femininity is attractive, but is being denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, labeling it male dominance and gender inequality.
-(See Tango and Gender Equality.)
-They want tango to be danced in such a way that men and women are no different, that men do not lead women but only offer suggestions (See Three Theories on Leading.), that women do not surrender but remain independent and may initiate the step or interrupt men, that tango embrace is being replaced with an open dance hold to allow more individuality and autonomy, and that role swaps and same-sex partnership are encouraged.
+Femininity is attractive, but is being denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, labeling it male dominance and gender inequality (see Tango and Gender Equality).
+They want tango to be danced in such way that the two sexes are undifferentiated, that men do not lead women but only offer suggestions (see Three Theories on Leading), that women do not surrender but remain independent and may initiate the step or interrupt men, that tango embrace is being replaced with an open dance hold to allow for more individuality and autonomy, and that role swaps and same-sex partnership are encouraged.
 As a result, tango is transformed to something that is no longer tango.

 Argentine tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than un-equalize the two sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual respect, submission, accommodation and cooperation rather than resentment, animosity, confrontation and power struggle, and that love triumphs over hostility.
 While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the oneness and harmony of their union.
 It asks us to be friendly, submissive, humble, cooperative, agreeable, yielding, and adaptive.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex.
-(See The World Needs a Different Philosophy.)
+Despite the challenges that tango faces in the West, it continues to have a positive impact on our lives, I believe, because unless we adopt these values, we are unable to fully enjoy the dance and the relationship with the opposite sex (see Tango and Gender Interdependence).

 March 31, 2013